The interfacing of measurement instrumentation to small computers

 a powerful but free and open-source language.
 There is a good

-reason why Matlab is so massively popular in science and
+reason why Matlab and Python have become so popular in science

-engineering; it's powerful, fast, and relatively easy to learn.
+and engineering; they are powerful, fast, and relatively easy to

-A very important aspect of Matlab is the concept of functions,
+learn.
+A very important aspect of both Matlab and Python is the

-which are self contained modules of code that accomplish a
+concept of functions, which are self contained modules of code

 which takes the value of b, computes its square root,